Scaling limit for a long-range divisible sandpile: Introduction

+In Section \ref{analytical-estimates} we put together some important analytical estimates that we will use throughout this work.
 In Section \ref{GREEN} we treat the convergence of the Green's functions, which is the subject of Theorem \ref{GMntoGM}.
 In Section \ref{convergence-obstacle} we prove the convergence of obstacles as a consequence of Theorem \ref{GMntoGM}.
 Although we do not use all the information that Theorem \ref{GMntoGM} gives in the proof of the convergence of obstacles, we do need such a strong result for the convergence of majorants.
-In Section \ref{convergence-odometers} we prove the convergence of majorants and the convergence of the odometer functions.
+In Section \ref{convergence-odometers} we prove the convergence of majorants and the convergence of the odometer functions stated in Theorem \ref{odoconvergence}.
 A fundamental tool for Section \ref{convergence-odometers} is the continuity of the majorant \eqref{majorantcontinuous} which is the subject of Section~\ref{CONT}.
-In Section \ref{final-distribution} we obtain our main result, Theorem~\ref{convergence-distribution}.
-In Section \ref{analytical-estimates} we put together some important analytical estimates that we will use throughout this work.
+In Section \ref{final-distribution} we obtain the convergence of the final distribution stated in Theorem~\ref{convergence-distribution}.
 Proof of various auxiliary results are in Sections \ref{proofs} and \ref{convergence-green-proofs}.